sfraint/wireless-n64-controller/building.md

 # Building You Own Wireless Controller

-## Get the Base Parts
+## Get the Parts

 Some of the parts will take a while to manufacture and ship.
-For example, if you order the PCB from overseas, you might have to wait 2-3 weeks for that.
+For example, if you order the PCB from overseas, you might have to wait ~3 weeks for that.
 If you order electronic components from overseas, again you might have to wait several weeks for shipping.

 ### 1. Components

 See the [BOM for more details and some example-component links](BOM.md), but you will need:

 * Base N64 controller you plan to modify.
-I'm not sure how standardized N64 controller internals are, so it is probably a good idea to confirm the measurements of your controller match up with the spacing of the PCB mounting/securing holes.
+   * I'm not sure how standardized N64 controller internals are, so it is probably a good idea to confirm the measurements of your controller match up with the spacing of the PCB mounting/securing holes.
 * ESP32 microcontroller
 * AAA terminals
 * LiPo battery
 * LiPo battery charging board
-* PH/JST connectors and cables
+* PH/JST connectors and cables (somewhat optional - you can directly solder wires to everything instead, but I prefer removable plugs/connectors)

 Optional components: